Non-profit

 Angela Waters Austin

-Angela Waters Austin is the director of operations and policy for Black Lives Matter Grassroots; the founder, president and CEO of One Love Global, Inc, a 501(c)(3) left-of-center Black community issues-oriented nonprofit; the organizer of My Brother’s and Sister’s Keeper Michigan Network in connection with President Barack Obama’s My Brother’s Keeper Community Challenge; the founder, producer, and host of the weekly Equity Equals podcast, which is hosted on the website of the Michigan Business Network and mainly features interviews with Michigan nonprofit executives and activists; and co-chair of the Within Our Lifetime Network Communications Working Group.
-13
+In June 2021, Angela Waters Austin was identified as the director of operations and policy for Black Lives Matter Grassroots, though as of June 2024 she is not listed on the group’s website.17 14 Waters is the chief executive officer of One Love Global a 501(c)(3) left-of-center Black community issues-oriented nonprofit; the organizer of My Brother’s and Sister’s Keeper Michigan Network in connection with former president Barack Obama’s My Brother’s Keeper Community Challenge; the founder, producer, and host of the weekly Equity Equals podcast, which is hosted on the website of the Michigan Business Network and mainly features interviews with Michigan nonprofit executives and activists; and co-chair of the Within Our Lifetime Network Communications Working Group.
+18

 References